 Tenancy at one of the big commercial sets may eventually earn you more money than God, but there’s one thing the Blackstones and Brick Courts of this world can’t buy.
 That’s the kind of public profile offered by Doughty Street, one of the few barristers’ chambers with name recognition outside the world of law.
 Partly this is to do with the media-friendly nature of its work — human rights, public law, crime and other actions pitting individuals against the state — as well as the independently high profile of many individual tenants, from fashion-forward founder Geoffrey Robertson QC to Instagram’s most-followed lawyer Tunde Okewale.
 But few would deny that it’s tabloid favourite Amal Clooney who brings that extra pinch of celebrity stardust.

-Keir Starmer, the Director of Public Prosecutions turned politician, maintains a door tenancy here — he’s, ahem, not the only member who’s become close to Labour — as does Liberty’s Martha Spurrier.
+Keir Starmer, the Director of Public Prosecutions turned Labour leader, maintains a door tenancy here, as does MP David Lammy.
 Other big names include joint head of chambers Edward Fitzgerald QC, whose past clients include Lauri Love, Abu Hamza and Silvio Berlusconi; and lifetime human rights campaigner Helena Kennedy QC.
-Toiling alongside the celeb lawyers and 34 QCs are over 100 juniors tackling issues across the public law spectrum, from prisoners’ rights and police actions to housing and mental health.
+Toiling alongside the celeb lawyers and 34 QCs are 113 juniors tackling issues across the public law spectrum, from prisoners’ rights and police actions to housing and mental health.

 Candidates looking to join this set are sifted for intellectual ability and “dedication” (activist left-wing human rights lawyers should definitely apply) followed by two rounds of interviews.
 Successful pupils get three supervisors over the 12 months, which is further divided into a first six months shadowing, researching and preparing briefs and a second six on your feet.
 Two baby barristers a year get this opportunity.